prographon/graphics-developer-roadmap/README.md

 ### Required preparations

 The first thing to note is that to become graphic/rendering developer you must really know a lot.
 Almost all engines are written in C++, so you must certainly learn it first before diving into rendering.
 Knowledge of computer architecture is also highly recommended, specifically GPU architecture.
 C++/other languages resources are **not** present in this roadmap, as they are not explicitly related to graphics.
 You can either learn these topics first and then return to graphics, or try learning everything in parallel - the choice is up to you.
+Also, it is required to understand at least basics of linear algebra and trigonometry.

 ### Starting point